• Skip to primary navigation

 Simple Electronic Candle Circuit using LDR

-This article for Simple Electronic Candle Circuit using LDR is fun and easy project to make fake candle with LED.
+This article for Simple Electronic Candle Circuit using LDR is fun and easy project to make fake candle with LED, as it uses LDR to make LED flicker like real flame and turns ON when its dark; also LDR controls the LED.

 Circuit Working: